kbroman/dataorg/pages/no_empty_cells.md

 ![plot of chunk more_skipping_cells](Figs/no_empty_cells-more_skipping_cells-1.svg)

-We'll [talk more about layout next](layout.html), but while it's sort of clear, to a human, what's intended above, it's hard to convince a computer of that.
+We'll [talk more about layout next](layout.html), but while it's sort of clear, to a human, what's intended above, the computer will have a hard time with it.

 You could fill in some of those cells, to make it more clear, but even better would be to make a "tidy" version of the data